EtchedPixels/FUZIX/Kernel/platform-msx1/README.md

 (Hopefully fixed)Seem to have had some disk corruption - how to reproduce/why ?
 Display flicker of weird chars when scroll/clear bottom line ?
+We blow up with slot expanders early in boot (in find_ram).
+Seems to be a problem if the cartridge is in an expander.

 In Progress